camelot-dev/excalibur/README.md

 ### From the source code

-After [installing the dependencies for Camelot](https://camelot-py.readthedocs.io/en/master/user/install.html#using-pip), clone the repo using:
+After installing ghostscript, clone the repo using:

 <pre>
 $ git clone https://www.github.com/camelot-dev/excalibur